Color-Safe Heat Protectants That Keep Hair Vibrant and Glossy

 ❌ Cons

-• Not rich enough alone for very dry, bleached ends
+• May not be enough on its own for very dry, bleached ends

-• Easy to overuse if you pump too much
+• Easy to overapply if you use too much

 Check Price on Amazon